Skip to content

 Reactive measures are probably inevitable too; even the strongest below-grade waterproofing system can leak or wear down over time.
 Concrete-repair products and other restorative solutions can patch the problem and strengthen the area once again.
 Of course, the more proactive measures you set in place, the fewer "uh-oh" moments the owner will have later.

-Waterproofing Methods in Construction
+Waterproofing Methods Used in Construction

 Because commercial waterproofing systems are so vital to safety and longevity, there are a slew of products and materials dedicated to below-grade use.
 (Some can be used both above and below ground.)